Northern Nevada Eviction Laws

 1. The eviction is discriminatory.

 As per the State Fair Housing Law, it is illegal for landlords to discriminate against tenants based on protected classes.
-The protected classes are disability, sexual orientation, national origin, race, color, sex/gender, religion, and age.
+The protected classes are physical or mental disability, sexual orientation, national origin, race, color, sex/gender, religion, and age.
 If the judge rules in the tenant's favor, you may face an eviction lawsuit and have to go to court.

 2. The eviction is a retaliatory act.